 - an epic (no pun intended) scope in the environments

 As I measure my mission pack maps by those pillars, the maps succeed on some levels and fail on others.
 The valley in which the crashed ship (the “Prometheus”) rests was indeed huge.
 I tried to infuse the medieval Nali village with a creepy “Skaarj-terrorizing-Nali” atmosphere.
 And I built arenas where the Skaarj could show off their navigation and combat skills.
 But my maps fall short on the epic feeling that many of the original Unreal maps had.
 A lot of that had to do with my sensibilities at the time, I liked to keep things as “realistic” as possible (given the context of the game), and that lead to a lot of human-sized spaces.
 I didn’t particularly like “Bluff Eversmoking” at the time.
 It felt too unbelievable to me, too far out there.
-But my tastes have changed a bit and I can certainly appreciate the map for what it was now.
+(Since then my tastes have changed and I can certainly appreciate the map a lot more.)